fommil/fpmortals/manuscript/backmatter.md

   }
 ~~~~~~~~

-i.e. `data` is like a `sealed abstract class`, and a type constructor is like an
+i.e. the type constructor is like `sealed abstract class`, and each data
-`.apply` and `.unapply` but no type, which would have been created by a `case
+constructor is `.apply` / `.unapply`.
+Note that Scala does not perform
-class`.
-There is no subtyping in Haskell.
+exhaustive pattern matches on this encoding, which is why Scalaz does not use

-We can also use infix types in Haskell, a nicer definition might use the symbol
+it.

-`:.` instead of `Cons`
+We can use infix, a nicer definition might use the symbol `:.` instead of `Cons`

 {lang="text"}
 ~~~~~~~~